Huegoxaga/notes/embedded/README.md

     - It it the 64-bit version of the Intel `X86` instruction set
     - It is also referred as `AMD64`, `AMD` makes it backward compatible
     - A 64-bit register can theoretically reference 17,179,869,184 GB (16 exabytes) of RAM
+- CPU (Central Processing Unit) - is an electronic circuitry that executes the instructions comprising a computer program
+  - Historically contained one physical core (processing unit), now a days a single CPU will contain at least two cores
+  - A multi-core processor implements multiprocessing in a single physical package
+  - Most processors can use a process called simultaneous multithreading or, if it’s an Intel processor, Hyper-threading (the two terms mean the same thing) to split a core into virtual cores, which are called threads
+    - Sun Microsystems originally patented the concept in 1994
+    - Intel introduced this concept as Hyper-threading in reality in 2002 (Xeon servers, Pentium 4 desktops)
+    - This speed up the execution of the CPU without changing the physical hardware
+    - Each thread can be seen as a logical core
+    - The number of logical cores equals the number of physical cores multiply by the number of threads each core can run
-- CPUs are almost all implemented on microprocessors, causing the two terms to be practically interchangeable.
+  - CPUs are almost all implemented on microprocessors, causing the two terms to be practically interchangeable
+  - Other than microprocessor, CPUs can be implemented using discrete transistors or a room full of vacuum tubes
 - It is most used in personal computers or other chips used for more general purpose applications.
 - Digital Signal Processor (DSP)
   - A specialized microprocessor optimized for digital signal processing.
   - optimized for continuous processing in real-time.
   - have better power efficiency and are used in mobile phones or devices with power consumption constraints.

-## System on a Chip (SoC)
+### System on a Chip (SoC)

 - An integrated circuit with all the components of a computer, including a CPU, memory, I/O ports, and secondary storage.
 - It consumes less power and take up less space than a multi-chip design, and are common in embedded systems.